-At Warren Road we will aim to use the Premium to fund those activities/interventions which we consider to be the most effective in raising the achievement of disadvantaged pupils.
+At Warren Road we use the Premium to fund those activities/interventions which we consider to be the most effective in raising the achievement of disadvantaged pupils.
 Research on the impact of different strategies including work undertaken by the Education Endowment Fund and Ofsted is used to shape the school’s provision.

 Effective strategies include:

-- High quality teaching and learning which addresses the needs of all children with effective differentiation to challenge all pupils.
+- High quality teaching and learning which addresses the needs of all children with effective differentiation so all pupils are suitably challenged.